rockscript/rockscript/docs/adr/014 Built-in actions.md

 ## Status

-Proposed
+Accepted

 ## Consequences

-* Core libraries must have compatible dependencies.
+Core libraries in the first version must have compatible dependencies.